siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 012 Gravity as Refraction.md

 The same monopole has an equivalent shell reading.
-On an enclosing shell at radius $r$, the aggregate energy is spread over area $4\pi r^2$, so the unsigned shell density is
+On an enclosing shell at radius $r$, the aggregate energy is spread over area $4\pi r^2$, so the unsigned shell energy density is

 $$
 \frac{Mc^2}{4\pi r^2} \propto \frac{1}{r^2}.
 $$

-The $1/r^2$ shell energy density and the $1/r$ mass-potential are the same far-field scalar read in two complementary ways: shell density on the one hand, cumulative weak-field potential on the other.
+The $1/r^2$ shell energy density and the $1/r$ mass-potential are the same far-field scalar read in two complementary ways: shell energy density on the one hand, cumulative weak-field potential on the other.

 That compact scalar reduction is not the whole story for every organized